filariow/kid/README.md

-# KSA - Kubernetes Service Account
+# KId - Kubernetes Identity

-Library to extract data needed to authenticate as a Service Account.
-This data can be used to build a kubeconfig.
+Command Line Application to manage Service Account based Identities.

 ## How to use it